iZhuoxx/Object-Tracking-for-UAV/README.md

 # UAV Motion Planning and Control

 Welcome to the UAV Motion Planning and Control repository!
 This project is based on the EGO Planner v2 and includes a PX4 controller that implements both PID and LQR controllers for executing UAV trajectories.
 The workspace supports simulation in two environments: PX4-Autopilot and XTDrone.
+A visual algorithm package for target tracking will be coming soon in the future.

 ## Features